AlifCor/media-focus/README.md

-# media-focus
+# Media-Focus

-Our current visualization is located on https://ali-h.github.io/media-focus/
+Our current visualization is located on [https://ali-h.github.io/media-focus/](https://ali-h.github.io/media-focus/)

-The screencast is located on https://www.youtube.com/watch?v=RiyMN48oXI4
+The screencast is located on [https://youtu.be/lgq_N-Eg5Y4](https://youtu.be/lgq_N-Eg5Y4)